 What is staking?

-Staking originated as part of a consensus mechanism known as proof of stake (PoS).
-Proof of stake enables stakers to validate blocks by depositing their tokens as collateral as a means of ensuring honesty when validating transactions.
-If the validator were to submit false transactions to the network, they would be punished by missing out on block rewards or even losing a portion of their staked tokens.
-Inversely, validators are rewarded with newly minted tokens for doing the right thing.
+Proof of stake enables stakers to validate blocks by depositing their tokens as collateral.
+This helps to ensure honesty when validating transactions.
+If the validator were to submit false transactions to the network, they would be punished by missing out on rewards or losing a portion of their staked tokens.

-How does proof of stake work?
+How does staking work?

 Staking can be achieved in a number of ways, but typically it involves four key aspects:

 • The stake is like buying a lottery ticket to earn the opportunity to create the next block in the blockchain network.
-The larger the stake, the higher chance of the node being chosen for the next block.
+The larger the stake, the higher the chance of the node being chosen for the next block.

 • Once the node has created a block, the staker, who is also the validator, gets a reward in the blockchain’s native currency.

-How to stake coins?
+How to stake crypto in Canada

 There are several centralised and decentralised exchanges that offer staking services on various tokens.
 Here is a list of a few of the major exchanges that offer these services: